warnikchow/coaudiotext/README.md

 ## 3. Self-attentive BiLSTM

-**Remember: mel spectrogram still has a plenty of prosody-semantic information!
-Thus, we decided to apply a self-attentive embedding which has been successfully used in text procesisng.
-Before making up the module, in terms of *pure Keras* where F1 measure is removed (well if recent version has one, that's nice!), we need another definition of f1 score since additional input source is introduced (zero vector for attention source initialization).**
+**Remember: mel spectrogram still has plenty of prosody-semantic information!
+Thus, we decided to apply a self-attentive embedding which has been successfully used in text processng.
+Before making up the module, in view of *pure Keras* where F1 measure is removed (well if the recent version has one, that's nice!), we need another definition of F1 score since additional input source is introduced (zero vector for attention source initialization).**

 ```python
 ##### f1-2input